 The Torwood Blue Pool is some 20ft in diameter and more than 15ft deep.
 The beautifully circular wall is three bricks thick, and has an external lining of waterproof clay.
 We could see no sign of it, but there is a brick lined arch below water level on one side that is the start of a brick tunnel running slightly downhill for around 30ft.
 A few other fixtures and fittings in terms of pipes and small outlets have also been discovered.

 Over the years there has been no shortage of theories about the purpose and origin of the blue pool.
 What we do know is almost entirely the work of a local man, the late Nigel Turnbull, who died in 2012.
-His website torwoodbluepool.co.uk is maintained in his memory and continues to be an online meeting place for all those with an interest in the pool.
+He ran the definitive website on the subject and this was maintained in his memory for a long after his death.
+Sadly when we checked in 2020 it had gone.

 There remain a number of active theories about the origin of the shaft that contains the pool.
 For us, the most convincing explanation revolves around the presence, a mile or so to the north west, of a spoil heap that is all that remains of Quarter Colliery.
 Once part of a much larger coalfield, this was initially sunk in 1865 to mine ironstone, before turning to coal production in 1880.
 In 1895 thirteen miners were killed in a explosion.
 The colliery shut down in 1910 and subsequently flooded.
 It seems highly likely that the blue pool is what is left of a colliery air shaft intended to allow the workings Quarter Colliery to be ventilated.
 Remote air shafts for collieries were often constructed to a "dog-leg" design that involved a short vertical shaft descending from the surface, linked to a horizontal tunnel that then connected to a much longer vertical shaft descending to the mine workings.
 The purpose of the "dog-leg" was to avoid anything being thrown into the top of the shaft dropping down to the mine workings and causing damage or injury.